saiharshithkumarsiguru/disaster_response/README.md

 <h1>Project Motivation</h1>
 <pre>

-<b>My key interests would be:</b>

-It's really important that our emergency calls are responded and help is sent out fast.Inorder to achieve this,the messages are to be devided according to the respective departments.Yah You guessed it right!This project does that.
+It's really important that our emergency calls are responded and help is sent out fast.
+Inorder to achieve this,the messages are to be devided according to the respective departments.
+Yah You guessed it right!This project does that.

 </pre>
 </div>